stokkes/plex_rcs/README.md

 4. Enable the service [auto-starts on boot]: `sudo systemctl enable plex_rcs`
 5. Start the service: `sudo systemctl start plex_rcs`

-## More info on `docker_media_root` configuration setting
+## More info on `media_root` configuration setting

 This setting may be tricky to figure out at the first glance, but it is critical to get `plex_rcs` working properly.

-The value of this setting is the folder **inside your docker container** that contains all your media.
-Typically, this would be in `/media`
+The value of this setting is the folder **inside your docker container** (if using docker) that contains all your media.
+Typically, this would be in `/media`.
+If not using docker, this will likely be the path to your rclone `cache` remote mount, i.e.: `/mnt/media`

 However, at this time there is 1 requirement:

-The root of your rclone `cache` remote (i.e.: `gdrive-cache:`) **must** contain all your media in sub-folders, so that the remote and the folder that is mounted inside your docker container both contain the same sub-folders.
+The root of your rclone `cache` remote (i.e.: `gdrive-cache:`) **must** contain all your media in sub-folders, so that the remote and the folder that is mounted inside your docker container/on your system both contain the same sub-folders.

 **How to test:**

 1. `rclone lsd cache:` and
 2. `docker exec -ti plex ls /media` (where `/media` is where your media is located inside your docker container)
+3. If not using docker, `ls /path/to/rclone/cache/mount`

 If the result of these two folders yield the same sub-folders, then `plex_rcs` will work correctly.